Active Learning with Task-Driven Representations for Messy Pools: Background

 The acquisition strategy we will primarily utilise in this work is \textbf{EPIG} \citep{epig}, which uses a \emph{prediction--oriented} acquisition strategy to deal with imbalanced and redundant classes.
 Specifically, EPIG introduces a target input distribution $p_{*}(x_{*})$ and then considers the expected uncertainty reduction~\citep{rainforth2024modern,lindley1956measure} in hypothetical future predictions $y_*|x_*$:

-where $\text{H}$ refers to Shannon entropy \citep{theory_communication}.
-By focusing on a particular target prediction task, EPIG allows acquisitions to be focused on datapoints that will aid downstream performance and hopefully avoid irrelevant points in the pool.
+\looseness=-1 where $\text{H}$ refers to Shannon entropy \citep{theory_communication}.
+By focusing on a particular target prediction task, EPIG allows acquisitions to be focused on data points that will aid downstream performance and hopefully avoid irrelevant points in the pool.